 When buying textbooks for the semester, students should bring their class schedules to the bookstore.
 Textbooks are arranged on the shelves according to the University course-numbering system.
 For each course that uses a textbook, a card is affixed to the shelf.
-Each card will list the department, course, and section number (i.e., 7600:106-701) of the course and indicate the book or books used in the course, and whether they are required or optional.
+Each card will list the subject, catalog, and section number (i.e., 7600:106-701) of the course.
+The card will indicate the book or books used in the course, whether they are required or optional, and the price for the book.

-Most books for courses will be available two weeks before classes start for each semester.
+Most books for courses will be available three weeks before classes start for each semester.
 This is when the used-book stock is highest.

-On the average, books and supplies for a full-time student will cost from \$150 to \$350 per semester.
+On the average, books and supplies for a full-time student will cost from \$200 to \$400 per semester.
 To help reduce the cost of books, the bookstore features a used-book service.
 Used books are purchased from many sources, including students on campus and from other college stores throughout the country.
 Books thus purchased are sold at reduced prices to students.
 Students' actual cost will depend on their field of study and whether used texts are available for classes.